kayoMichael/premier_league/README.md

 # RankingTable

-`RankingTable` Fetches ranking data for a season and league.
+`RankingTable` Fetches Team ranking data for a given season and league.

+## Supported Leagues
+- Premier League
+- Ligue 1
+- La Liga
+- Serie A
+- Bundesliga

+## Supported Oldest Seasons
+- Premier League : 1947,
+- La Liga": 1929,
+- Serie A": 1929,
+- Ligue 1": 1945,
+- Bundesliga": 1963,

+`find_season_limit` can be invoked to find the oldest supported seasons in `RankingTable` class

 ## Usage